-- Complaints and investigations (we ensure the confidentiality of the complainant and the physician as set out in the College’s publication policies)
+- Complaints and investigations (policies and practices related to confidentiality of the complainant and the physician as set out in the College’s publication policies)

 - Communication with members

-- Establish and maintain updated physician listings to publish on the College website and made available to inquirers
+- Establishing and maintaining updated physician listings to publish on the College website and make available to inquirers

-- Administer members’ affiliations with the Canadian Medical Association (CMA), the Nova Scotia Department of Health, the Medical Services Insurance Program (MSI), the Medical Identification Number for Canada (MINC), other medical regulatory authorities and any other entities with which a member has or seeks to have an affiliation.
+- Administering and facilitating members’ affiliations with the Canadian Medical Association, Dalhousie University, relevant Nova Scotia government departments and health authorities, the Medical Services Insurance Program (MSI), Doctors Nova Scotia, the Medical Identification Number for Canada (MINC), other medical regulatory authorities and any other entities with which a member has or seeks to have an affiliation.

 - Payment of annual fee

-If the College wishes to use personal information for a purpose not identified, the new purpose will be identified and the College will seek consent prior to use, unless required or permitted by law.
+If the College wishes to use personal information for a purpose not identified, the new purpose will be identified and the College will seek consent of the individual prior to use, unless required or permitted by law.

-The College is dedicated to ensuring that members are aware of the purposes for which personal information is gathered, the use of the information and reasons for disclosure.
+The College is dedicated to making members aware of the purposes for which their personal information is gathered, the use of the information and reasons for disclosure.
 Unless required or permitted by the Medical Act or other applicable law, the College obtains consent from members for the collection, use and disclosure of personal information.
-In certain circumstances, the consent for the individual can be obtained after collection of the information, but before use.
+In certain circumstances, the consent for the individual can be obtained after collection of the information, but before use and disclosure.